defektonfleek/odin-recipes/README.md

 # odin-recipes

-This is a basic recipe project made with HTML and CSS.
+This is a basic recipe project made with only HTML.